At Holy Family High we know that absence from school can impact on your child’s:

 Always contact us if your child is going to be absent from school.

-Phone school absence line on 0151 924 6451 with reason (‘unwell’ is not sufficient information) before 9:00am.
+Please phone school absence line on 0151 924 6451, option 1 with reason (‘unwell’ is not sufficient information) before 9:00am.
+You can also report absences in in the MYEd or Classcharts App, by clicking on report absence, You must contact school on a daily basis to inform us of absences.
 If no notification is received a first response call and text will be sent.

 A letter explaining the absence must also be received by school no later than 5 days after their return.
 If no written letter/email is received the absence will be unauthorised.